Ant-Bru/pyTreeLearn/README.md

 Python Deep Learning Library for Tree-Structured Learning based on PyTorch and DGL frameworks.

 ## Overview
-The Library is developed in modules that can be divided into:
+The Library is developed in modules that can be divided into categories:

 - [Tree Encoders](treeLSTM/)
 - [Tree Decoders](TreeDecoder/)